 Assistant Professor, South Dakota State University

 Crystal Levesque was born and raised on a broiler and mixed grain farm in central Saskatchewan, Canada.
-She completed her Ph.D. at the University of Alberta in amino acid metabolism during pregnancy followed by post-doctoral training at Prairie Swine Center and University of Guelph prior to accepting the position of Assistant Professor of monogastric nutrition at South Dakota State University.
+She completed her Ph.D. at the University of Alberta in amino acid metabolism during pregnancy followed by post-doctoral training at Prairie Swine Center and University of Guelph prior to accepting the position of Assistant Professor of Monogastric Nutrition at South Dakota State University.
 Her main research interests are protein and amino acid metabolism during pregnancy and maternal nutritional influence on offspring growth and development.
-Crystal is an active member of the American Society of Animal Science and the American Society of Nutrition.
+Levesque is an active member of the American Society of Animal Science and the American Society of Nutrition.